Component Macros

 }

 To use the macro, the bulk import statement use cgp::prelude::* has to be used to bring all CGP constructs into scope.
-This includes the HasComponents and DelegateComponent traits, which are also provided by the cgp crate.
+This includes the HasCgpProvider and DelegateComponent traits, which are also provided by the cgp crate.

-We then use derive_component as an attribute proc macro, with two arguments given to the macro.
-The first argument, ActionPerformerComponent, is used to define the name type.
-The second argument, ActionPerformer<Context>, is used as the name for the provider trait, as well as the generic type name for the context.
+We then use cgp_component as an attribute proc macro, with several key-value arguments given.
+The name field is used to define the component name type, which is called ActionPerformerComponent.
+The provider field ActionPerformer is used for the name for the provider trait.
+The context field Context is used for the generic type name of the context when used inside the provider trait.

-delegate_components Macro
+delegate_components!
+Macro

 use cgp::prelude::*;